-The joint agreement process will apply to this category other types of subcontracting under this category and must be worked through in a timely manner prior to implementation to support the work in question.
-If an agreement cannot be reached, the Company may implement its decision which may be subject to the accelerated arbitration process where the arbitrator will be obligated to hand down a decision based on the requirements to meet or achieve a competitive position, or obtain new work, overcome severe manning shortages, lack of equipment, or facilities.
+• Work normally assigned to bargaining unit members: The joint agreement process will apply to this category of subcontracting and must be worked through in a timely manner prior to implementation to support the work in question.
+If an agreement cannot be reached, the Company may implement its decision which may be subject to the accelerated arbitration process where the arbitrator will be obligated to hand down a decision based on the requirements to meet or achieve a competitive position, obtain new work, overcome severe manning shortages, lack of equipment, or facilities.
 The arbitrator shall also be empowered to rule on the Parties good faith efforts of either party to reach resolution under the joint agreement process in Article 39.